ArulGnani/setconf/README.md

 ## Usage
-to make sure that cli is properly installed, and check current version.
+to make sure that cli is properly installedc and check the current version.
 ``` bash
 $ npx setconf -V
 ```